Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Consideration of framework agreements

-Depiction of special conditions and discounts
+Reflection of special terms and discounts

-B2B customers expect tailored product catalogs:
+B2B customers expect customized product catalogs:

 Customer-specific assortments and catalogs

-Restriction of visibility for certain products
+Restricting the visibility of certain products

 Regional assortment control

-Brand approvals for specific dealers
+Brand approvals for specific retailers

-3. Roles and permissions in customer accounts
+3. Roles and Rights in the Customer Account

-B2B purchasing processes are often multi-level:
+B2B purchasing processes are often multi-step:

 Budget limits for individual users or departments

-4. Quick and repeat orders
+4. Quick Order and Reorder

 Efficiency is crucial in B2B purchasing: